fstevens30/vegan-stats-webapp/README.md

 Project is: _in progress_ .
 Expected to be completed by late September 2022.

 ## Acknowledgements
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- Data for this project was sources from [here]()
-- Many thanks to...
+- Many thanks to Ali for helping me

 ## Contact